toolpath/Improved-Speedio-ToolSetter-Macros/README.md

 ## Installtion

-Copy these macros into your speedio control and run them.
+1) Copy these macros into your speedio control and run them.
+2) Remove any offset values 54.1P48.
+The macros assume this extended work offset matches the G53 (for stupid control reasons this works better than actually using G53)

 ## Tool Data Entry